rktalusani/nexmo-developer/_documentation/audit/overview.md

 ```

 ## Getting Started

-With this API you can:

-* Retrieve a list of Audit events.
-* Retrieve a specific Audit event.

 This example shows you how to get started with the Audit API.
 It will retrieve a list of audit events: